assembler-0/VoidFrame/docs/DEVELOPMENT.md

 ## 3. Building VoidFrame

-After installing the dependencies, you can build the kernel using one of the supported build systems.
-All commands should be run from the root of the VoidFrame repository.
+After installing the dependencies, you can build the kernel using CMake.

-### Using CMake (actively maintained)

 ```bash
 # 1. Create a build directory